unisdr/VC-API-Documentation/drupal.md

 #### Reset password

 Endpoint to call after completing the reset password flow.
+This endpoint can also be use by Drupal administrator to reset the password of the user.

 https://www.preventionweb.net/myprofile/forgotpassword